A fractional representation approach to the robust regulation problem for MIMO systems: Solvability Conditions and Controller Design

+The signal generator is causal by assumption.
+It follows that the generating element $\gen$ in the above theorem must be causal and Lemma \ref{lem:WCoprimeFactCausality} implies that the denominator $d$ of its weakly coprime factorization is in $\stable\setminus\primeideal$.
+It follows that $\Plant_0$ is causal as a product of two causal elements.
+Theorem \ref{thm:ExistenceOfCausalControllers} implies that $\Plant_0$ has a causal stabilizing controller provided that it is stabilizable.
+This leads to the following corollary.

+\begin{corollary} The solvability condition presented in Theorem \ref{thm:SolvabilitySimpleGen} is necessary and sufficient for the existence of a causal robustly regulating controller. \end{corollary}

 The above theorem implies the following straightforward design method, where one first includes the internal model and then stabilizes the resulting system.
-The order of the stabilization and the construction of an internal model is reversed when compared to the design procedures proposed above.
+The order in which the stabilization and the construction of an internal model is done is reversed when compared to the design procedures proposed above.

 \begin{design} Define the controller $ \Cont=d\inv\Cont_0 $ where $\Cont_0$ and $d$ are chosen in the following way: \begin{enumerate}[\bf Step 1:] \item Find $\gen\in\fractions{\stable}$ with a weakly coprime factorization $\gen=\frac{n}{d}$ such that $ \langle \gen\rangle=\langle \gen_{ij} | 1\leq i\leq n, 1\leq j\leq q\rangle $.